flemosr/quantoxide/README.md

 This crate is built on top of [`lnm-sdk`], using the [LN Markets] API.
 It provides a complete workflow from strategy development to live trading, with local historical data testing capabilities.

-> **Important**: This is alpha software.
-Do not use it with significant amounts of money.
+> **Disclaimer**: This is alpha software provided "as is" without warranty of any kind.
 Understand
-> that bugs and financial losses may occur.
+> that bugs may result in loss of assets.
 Use at your own risk.

 ## Getting Started